EMERALD NECKLACE GREENWAY:

 Directions:

-From I-93, take exit 14 to Columbia Rd west for 2.2 miles to Blue Hill Ave (Route 28) and continue straight across the intersection on Franklin Park Rd, past the main entrance to the Franklin Park Zoo onto Circuit Drive.
-Circuit Drive takes you through Franklin Park where there are several parking options.
-Just past the turnoff for the rear entrance to the Franklin Park Zoo turn right into the "Valley Gates" parking lot (See map).
+From I-93, take exit 14 to Columbia Rd west for 2.2 miles to Blue Hill Ave (Route 28) and continue straight across the intersection to Franklin Park Rd, past the main entrance to the Franklin Park Zoo and right onto Circuit Drive.
+Circuit Drive takes you through Franklin Park, where there are several parking options.
+Continue to an intersection.
+Right leads to the Franklin Park Zoo Rear parking area, but continue left to the Valley Gates parking lot on your right.
+See Map.

 Starting from the Valley Gates parking lot; You can access all three Loop Trails.

-For the Circuit Drive Loop; Cross over Circuit Drive to the paved trail and head right (west).
+For the Circuit Drive Loop; Cross over Circuit Drive to the paved trail and head right, West.
 Immediately take a left to check out Schoolmaster Hill on a short loop.
 There is a nice overlook of the golf course, as well as an unusual stone wall structure and picnic tables.
 Return to Circuit Drive and head left downhill.
 The path then pulls away from Circuit Drive.
 After 0.6 miles you come to an intersection for Ellicott Arch

 Note; Right takes you underneath this stone arch (Circuit Drive) out to Forest Hills St.